The Application is not on this website. We can email it to you after your email interview.

 (4) We do NOT adopt out birds as "gifts" for children or adults.
-One must be 21 years of age to apply for a bird.
 We need to interview the person who is actually going to get the bird.

 (6) Our Board of Directors makes all final adoption decisions.
 You will be “applying” to adopt.
 Merely "applying" is no guarantee of being able to obtain a bird from our agency.
 We reserve the right to choose the best home, in our opinion, for each bird that is adopted out.

 (7) There is an Adoption Contract for you to sign when you pick up your bird.
-A cage, toys, and food are usually included with each bird.
+A proper size cage, toys, and food are usually included with each bird.

 (8) A-Parrot Rescue adopts out birds responsibly -- in visually healthy condition.
 There are no health guarantees.
-We recommend that all birds be vet checked by an avian vet within two weeks of pickup.
+We recommend that all birds be vet checked at your expense by an avian vet within two weeks of pickup. .

-(10) Smaller non-parrot bird ownership does not count to be approved to adopt a Parrot.
-You need to have owned a parrot to adopt a parrot.
+(10) Smaller non-parrot bird ownership does NOT count in order to be approved to adopt a Parrot from A-Parrot Rescue.
+You need to have owned a Parrot to adopt a Parrot.

 It is great if you are a multi-pet owner and have other rescue pets, but Parrot upkeep and care is not the same as caring for other types of pets.
-Owning different pet species is like comparing apples to oranges....
+That is like comparing apples to oranges...
 “Researching” parrot care is important, but we need to go one step further by requiring that one has lived with a parrot in their home to possibly qualify to adopt a similar species from A-Parrot to A-Flamingo Rescue.